Leumeah - Minto Heights

 Leumeah - Minto Heights's population is slightly younger than the national pattern

-Leumeah - Minto Heights has a median age of 37, which matches Greater Sydney's figure and is comparable to Australia's median age of 38 years.
-The 65-74 age group makes up 10.1% of the population compared to Greater Sydney, while the 25-34 cohort accounts for 13.0%.
-Between 2021 and now, the 75 to 84 age group has increased from 4.9% to 6.3%, whereas the 55 to 64 cohort has decreased from 11.3% to 10.2%.
-By 2041, demographic projections indicate significant shifts in Leumeah - Minto Heights' age structure.
-The 85+ group is expected to grow by 142%, reaching 668 people from a starting point of 276.
-This growth will contribute significantly to the overall increase in those aged 65 and above, who are projected to comprise 51% of population growth.
-Conversely, both the 5 to 14 and the 0 to 4 age cohorts are expected to experience population declines.
+Leumeah-Minto Heights has a median age of 37, matching Greater Sydney's figure and closely resembling Australia's median age of 38.
+The age group of 65-74 is strongly represented at 10.1%, higher than Greater Sydney's percentage.
+Conversely, the 25-34 cohort is less prevalent at 13.0%.
+Between 2021 and present, the 75 to 84 age group has increased from 4.9% to 6.3% of the population.
+Meanwhile, the 55 to 64 cohort has decreased from 11.3% to 10.2%.
+Looking forward to 2041, demographic projections indicate significant shifts in Leumeah-Minto Heights's age structure.
+The 85+ group is projected to grow by 142%, reaching 668 people from the current 276.
+This growth reflects an aging population trend, with those aged 65 and above comprising 51% of the projected growth.
+Conversely, the 5 to 14 and 0 to 4 age groups are expected to experience population declines.

 Frequently Asked Questions - Age